corey3886/Krita-AI-instructions/Common-Issues.md

 ### How do I relocate my server installation?

-By default the installer will place the ComfyUI server in `server` inside the user data folder.
-The path can be chose freely in the UI and point to any other folder.
-If you already have an installation it's also possible to simply move the folder to a different location.
+By default the installer will place the ComfyUI server in `<appdata>/krita/ai_diffusion/server`.
+The path can be chosen freely in the UI and point to any other folder!
+If you already have an installation it's also possible to simply move the folder to a different location, and then change the path in the UI afterwards.

 ### How do I uninstall the Plugin?